Partition Action Q&A Series

 Conclusion

 In North Carolina, heirs can sometimes start a partition action even if an estate is never opened, because a person claiming co-ownership may petition the superior court for partition and inherited property can pass to heirs at death subject to estate claims.
-But skipping probate often creates title and authority problems—especially when a decedent’s partner claims an interest—that can prevent a clean partition sale and closing.
-A practical next step is to file a partition petition in the Superior Court where the property sits and, if title or estate-claim issues appear, open an estate promptly to clear them.
+But skipping probate often creates title and authority problems—especially when a decedent’s partner claims an interest—and current North Carolina law also makes the first two years after death especially important when inherited real estate is being conveyed.
+A practical next step is to file a partition petition in the Superior Court where the property sits and, if title, creditor-notice, or estate-claim issues appear, open an estate promptly to clear them.

 Talk to a Partition Action Attorney